Hurtrus/devblog/src/pages/PowerShell-Adding-Whatif-and-Confirm/index.md

 ---
-title: PowerShell - Adding WhatIf and Confirm
+title: "PowerShell - Adding WhatIf and Confirm" description : "Adding support for WhatIf and Confirm to your advanced PowerShell functions"
+date: "2018-08-23T10:29:23-05:00"
 categories:
   - PowerShell
-  - Advanced_Functions
-  - Programming
-  - Education

 tags:
   - PowerShell
-  - Advanced_Functions
-  - Programming
-  - Education
-date: "2018-10-23"

 featuredImage: './powershellLogosmaller.png'
+cover : "/img/postImages/powershell-1-300x204.png"
+author: "Scott Hurst"
+draft: false
 ---

 So I planned to write a blog post about how to add WhatIf and Confirm to your PowerShell code and began to do research on the topic.
 I found that a bunch of awesome blogs that already had covered this topic, so I grabbed some information about each and threw it into this post.
 I will clean this up and make it more readable at a later time, just wanted to get this into my site so that I could find it and use it when needed.